ben-sommer/react-ts-tailwind-storybook/.github/README.md

 # Implementation Details

-Template CRA PWA, with TS, using Tailwind.css and customized CI/CD environment.
+Template CRA PWA, with TS and Storybook, using Tailwind.css and customized CI/CD environment.

-You can find all the relevant details about what is included in this repo here: [Template Details](https://www.notion.so/kiilysden/React-TS-PWA-0ff8c6be6ae249bbbf3baebcf54703d9)
+You can find all the relevant details about what is included in this repo here: [Template Details](https://www.notion.so/React-TS-Tailwind-Storybook-5399988ff05e4ad998f4013fa4d87c50)

 # Getting started: